Dateline: Format

 Datelines can take on some unusual forms.
 When reporters collaborate on a story, two different locations might be listed.
 UPI and the Associated Press omit a dateline "when a story has been assembled from sources in widely separate areas."
 In other cases, the exact location may be unknown or intentionally imprecise, such as when profiling a riverboat plying its route, when covering military operations while on a ship at sea or following an invasion force, or when covering a press conference aboard an airplane.
+A Wall Street Journal article about the kilometer posts along Interstate 19 obliquely reckons the location of Tubac, Arizona, in kilometers from Nogales, Arizona.

+International variations

+Datelines are used globally with some variations depending on the country's journalistic standards and practices.

+In the United Kingdom, datelines often include the city and sometimes the county for less well-known locations.
+A typical dateline in a British newspaper might read: